Focus and Coverage

 AIP takes its responsibility to maintain the integrity and completeness of the scholarly record of our content for all end users very seriously.
 AIP places great importance on the authority of articles after they have been published and our policy is based on best practice in the academic publishing community.
 Changes to articles after they have been published online may only be made under the circumstances outlined in AIP's Retraction and Correction Policies which can be accessed here.

 (Revised March 2012)

 APL Materials is an open access publication.
-Authors of published papers will be assessed an Article Processing Charge of USD2200, which covers the cost of publication and allows the author to retain copyright through a Creative Commons Attribution 3.0 Unported license.
+Authors of published papers will be assessed an Article Processing Charge of USD 2200, which covers the cost of publication and allows the author to retain copyright through a Creative Commons Attribution (CC-BY) license.
 This means all articles published in APL Materials are freely available to all readers giving authors the broadest distribution of their research possible.

 Waivers may be available for certain authors, for example, from low GDP countries or those who, for other reasons, do not have access to funds to cover the fee.
 Authors can request a waiver on acceptance of their article.